 We come from a long line of stewards of the land, embracing a strong conservation ethic and commitment to environmental well-being.
 Ed Klessig, part of the fourth generation of Klessigs born on the homestead, was lucky enough to have Aldo Leopold, one of Wisconsin's finest conservationists, for a professor at UW-Madison in 1938.

-It also is enrolled in the Conservation Stewardship Program, a relatively new program which encourages adaptation of practices to enhance operation-level environmental benefits for land and water.
-Saxon Homestead Farm was one of the first farms in the state to sign up for this program.
+Our farm is also enrolled in the Conservation Stewardship Program, a relatively new program which encourages adaptation of practices to enhance operation-level environmental benefits for land and water.
+We were one of the first farms in the state to sign up for this program.
 Additionally, from 2004 to 2011 our farm was an operating University of Wisconsin Discovery Farm.